Kevin-Liu-01/RecyclAIble/README.md

-This repository contains the code for the frontend section of TrashVISION.
+This repository contains the code for the frontend section of RecyclAIble.

 Created using [Next.js](https://nextjs.org/).